funkyfuture/inxs/docs/usage.rst

 - ``*`` selects all elements - should only be used if there are no other conditions
 - any string that contains a colon (but not more that one consecutively) selects elements with a namespace that matches the string
-- strings that contain only letters select elements whose local name matches the string
+- strings that contain only letters select elements whose *local* name matches the string
+- if a string can be translated to an XPath expression with cssselect_ and thus can be considered a valid css selector, the result is used like the following; mind that you can use `namespace prefixes`_ if you know the prefixes, otherwise this is not an option to match an element from a namespace that's not the :term:`transformation root`'s default
 - all other strings will select all elements that an XPath evaluation of that string on the :term:`transformation root` returns